highlight/highlight/docs-content/getting-started/fullstack-frameworks/next-js/7_advanced-config.md

 | Edge runtime | `EdgeHighlight`       | `EdgeHighlight`      |

 Our Next.js SDK gives you access to frontend session replays and server-side monitoring, all-in-one.

-1. On the frontend, the `<HighlightInit/>` component sets up client-side session replays.
+1. On the frontend, the `<HighlightInit />` component sets up client-side session replays.
 2. On the backend, the `PageRouterHighlight` wrapper exported from `@highlight-run/next/server` captures server-side errors and logs from Page Router API endpoints.
 3. On the backend, the `AppRouterHighlight` wrapper exported from `@highlight-run/next/app-router` captures errors and logs from App Router API endpoints.
 3. The `EdgeHighlight` wrapper exported from `@highlight-run/next/server` captures server-side errors and logs from both Page and App Router endpoints using Vercel's Edge runtime.